rabbitmq/omq/README.md

 ### Terminus/Topic/Queue/Routing Key

-Different protocols refer to the targets / sources of messages differently and RabbitMQ handles each protocols differently as well.
+Different protocols refer to the targets / sources of messages differently and RabbitMQ handles each protocol differently as well.

 `--publish-to` (or `-t`) refers to where to publish the messages - it is passed as-is to the publisher, except for MQTT (see below)
 `--consume-from` (or `-T`) refers to where to consume the messages from - it is passed as-is to the consumer, except for MQTT (see below)